Aosotsi/OEISA007063/README.md

 To prove the Funnel Lemma holds for all `i`, the proof is split into two parts:

-1.  **Finite Computational Verification**: For "small" `i` (from 5 up to 200 in the paper's argument, and extended to 1000 in the included script), the behavior can be complex.
+1.  **Finite Computational Verification**: For "small" `i` (from 5 up to 200 in my paper's argument, and extended to 1000 in the included script), the behavor can be complex.
 We use a Python script to exhaustively check every possible starting condition `(i, δᵢ)`.
 This brute-force check confirms that the Funnel Lemma holds for over **1 million** initial states, with the maximum steps to descent being exactly 4.

 2.  **Symbolic Asymptotic Proof**: For all `i` greater than our computational cutoff, we use a formal mathematical argument based on interval analysis.
 This symbolic proof shows that the "funneling" property is an inevitable feature of the system for large `i`, completing the proof for all integers.